Multifunctional living was once only used by those of us who had very small homes, like this 408sqft apartment in

 Furniture with hidden storage is one of the most effective ways to achieve multifunctional living.
-This Made.com coffee table for example will allow you to free up storage space elsewhere.
+Some coffee tables will allow you to free up storage space elsewhere.
 If your living room doubles up as an office during working hours, this could be the perfect place to store any office equipment that you need.

 2. Choose complimentary colours in each room

 Choose a cohesive colour palette to use throughout your home, such as a white base with accents of olive green and natural wood.
 By buying furniture and accessories to compliment this overall palette, you’re much more likely to reuse and rearrange your furniture pieces easily between rooms.
 This will also save you a lot of money if you decide to repurpose your space, and it’s sustainable.

 Instead of having a spare room with a standard bed in that rarely gets used (especially now since we can’t have anyone staying over), we would recommend integrating a sofa bed so it becomes a multifunctional space.
 This space could then be used as an office or extra sitting room, but then quickly moved back into a bedroom.
 Gone are the days where a sofa bed doesn’t look great, and was the most uncomfortable thing to sit on, never mind sleep on.
 There are a huge range of sofa beds on the market now which masquerade as regular, comfortable sofas.
 Take our word for it, you would never know the difference!
 Plus, it becomes an extra space to escape from your significant other or children if you need some time alone!